mshahriarnihal/QuizCollege/README.md

 - These changes are very much helpful to support new Project 3 features such as difficulty/category leaderboards and personalized profile statistics.

+### Commit #25: QuizResult.js Schema for Project 3
+**Author**: Mubasshir Al Shahriar
+**Date, Time**: July 28, ~06:32 p.m.

+- Here I am adding difficulty, category, and amount fields to each quiz result for keeping track.
+Maybe I could do it using only User.js, but I was having some trouble and later fixed it with this additional file.
+Through this file, I am also setting defaults for all new fields to ensure compatibility with legacy records.